Douglas Commercial Port of Entry

-- overcrowding and commercial truck traffic in downtown Douglas;
+- Overcrowding and commercial truck traffic in downtown Douglas;

-The addition of a new port of entry, and the renovation of the existing port in Douglas, is estimated to bring an additional an $10.8 - $20 million per year in revenue to the region.
+The addition of a new port of entry, and the renovation of the existing port in Douglas, are estimated to bring an additional $10.8 - $20 million per year in revenue to the region.
 Initially, there will be the need for approximately 110 new employees, which could double within the decade.
 The improvements are anticipated to increase traffic at the local Bisbee-Douglas International Airport, boost the student population at the nearby Cochise College campus, and increase demand for residential housing in the immediate area.

 These are just some of the economic impacts that, if properly capitalized on, could deliver meaningful economic benefits to Cochise County and the City of Douglas.